pncit/hub/docs/psFunctionDocumentation/hub.md

 # Confirm-HubConfiguration

 ## SYNOPSIS
-Checks whether the needed variables have been defined in the Datto settings screen
+Checks whether the needed variables have been defined as env variables

 ## SYNTAX